intuition-dev/INTUITION2/PERSPECTIVES/slides/3_conclusion/START.md

-# Meta bespoke admin|build|methodology&reg;
+## Meta&reg; with Docker admin, give you 10X better web app development productivity.
+For example, when we went from 2nd GL to 3GL.
+It includes an admin/build server, selected tech stack and a recommended software development management methodology.
+So work of 5 devs in 6 months can be done by 2 devs in 3 weeks.

+I heard you like 3 tier:
+1. CDN/FTP/S3 HTTP Host
+2. A host for Docker build server in the cloud
+3. Fire store

 ## How to get started:

-- Manager will create FTP/CDN|S3 and a docker host for build server.
-Developers will from docker mount the FTP/CDN|S3
+- Manager will create the above 3 accounts.

 - Manager will facilitate user|feature stories.
-- Manager will ensure there is a build engineer resource.
 - Manager will monitor developer productivity, ex: # of pages per day/week.
 - Manager will putting people in positions to succeed.
 For example, a full stack developer does not have sufficient CSS experience = can't do front end dev.
-- Wed design agency willing to use Pug, FireBase
+- Web design agency willing to use Pug, FireBase
-Low end laptops.
-Dual core.
-Vs name with lots of ram in cloud.
-- Manger controls/owns DB, ex: FireStore.

-Convert blog to nbake.
-Switch to Cloud Development
-Intercept/Observe
-Have a productivity goal
-Switch to Static Server
-Change tittles from 'RAILS developer' to 'Product Developer' or better.
+Other:
-Take Train the Trainer online class
+- Take Train the Trainer online class
-Migrate to Server more API services - bespoke.
+- Leverage/extend our Admin/build Docker.